humorbeing/python_github/a3c_making_baselines_for/readme.md

     - [ ] ppo
     - [ ] trpo
     - [ ] dqn
+- [ ] make model-based architecture.
+    - [ ] make competing loss model-learning model.
+        - so, loss is going inif negative, I will try exp() on it. hope math works.

+# Idea on model learning with competing loss
+rnn model learning network doesn't take in action vectors, instead, it generates num_action x latent vector, then decoded next state.
+And loss is like with corresponding action predicted state, the reconstruction loss is getting minimized; tho, the other action predicted states are getting loss maximized.
+So trying to squeeze network to learn the important part of action related features.
+ - another thought: only use encoder, and loss is calculated using latent vectors.

 # Train a simple RNN model
 - [x] make identity matrix